franklos/backupmanager/README.md

 # Backup Manager for Nextcloud

-Backup Manager is an open-source backup and recovery solution for Nextcloud.
+Backup Manager backup and recovery solution for Nextcloud.

 The goal of Backup Manager is to manage the complete backup and recovery process from within Nextcloud, rather than only displaying whether a backup succeeded.

-Backup Manager provides the foundation for:

-- automated backup of Nextcloud data;
-- automated database backups;
-- monitoring of backup status and backup storage;
-- verification of successful backups;
-- recovery and restore management;
-- controlled and safe removal of backups;
-- provider-neutral backup storage.

 The Nextcloud app presents backup and recovery information to administrators, while privileged backup operations are handled by separate system services.
 This keeps system credentials and storage-provider-specific logic outside the Nextcloud application.